-d) Santa Marta Project, Oaxaca State, Mexico:
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS YEARS ENDED APRIL 30, 2020 AND 2019 d) Santa Marta Project, Oaxaca State, Mexico:

-On October 7, 2010, the Company purchased an option, subsequently amended, to acquire a 100% interest in a mineral property known as the Santa Marta property, located in Mexico.
-In November 2010, the president of the Mexican company that is the optionor of the underlying agreement became a director of the Company.
+On October 7, 2010, the Company acquired an option, subsequently amended, from Minera Zalamera S.A. de C.V. ("Minera Zalamera"), to acquire a 100% interest in a mineral property known as the Santa Marta property, located in Mexico.
+In November 2010, David Jones, the president of Minera Zalamera, became a director of the Company.
 The property is subject to an NSR of 3%.
-In consideration, the Company may purchase up to 2% of the NSR for \$1,000,000 per 0.5%, payable at the Company's election in either cash or the equivalent of 0.9999 fine physical gold measured in troy ounces, priced at the New York closing price on the date of delivery.
+In consideration, the Company may purchase up to 2% of the NSR for US\$1,000,000 per 0.5%, payable at the Company's election in either cash or the equivalent of 0.9999 fine physical gold measured in troy ounces, priced at the New York closing price on the date of delivery.